-or FOLLOWING THE SECOND Loews common stock at ANNIVERSARY OF THE 115% of market value.
-PUBLIC ISSUANCE OF CAROLINA GROUP STOCK UNTIL THE 90TH DAY AFTER THE SALE OF AT LEAST 80% OF THE ASSETS ATTRIBUTED TO A GROUP REDEMPTION IN EXCHANGE Not redeemable.
-Not redeemable.
-Redeemable for a FOR THE STOCK OF proportionate number of SUBSIDIARY AT OPTION shares of common stock OF THE BOARD OF of a Loews subsidiary DIRECTORS holding all assets and liabilities attributed to the Carolina Group.
-RIGHTS ON SALE OF AT None.
-None.
-At the option of our LEAST 80% OF ASSETS board of directors: ATTRIBUTED TO A GROUP -Loews will pay a special dividend to holders of Carolina Group Stock in an amount equal to their pro rata share of the net proceeds (subject to reduction for repayment of notional debt, amounts not distributed from Lorillard to Loews and the creation by Loews of reserves for tobacco-related contingent liabilities and future costs) from the disposition in the form of cash and/or securities (other than Loews common stock);
+Redemption in connection with significant transactions.
+If 80% or more of the assets attributed to the Carolina Group are sold:

+- Loews will pay a special dividend to holders of Carolina Group Stock in an amount equal to their pro rata share of the net proceeds (subject to reduction for repayment of notional debt, amounts not distributed from Lorillard to Loews and the creation by Loews of reserves for tobacco-related contingent liabilities and future costs) from the disposition in the form of cash and/or securities (other than Loews common stock); - Loews will redeem shares of Carolina Group stock for cash and/or securities (other than Loews common stock) in an amount equal to the pro rata share of the net proceeds (subject to reduction for repayment of notional debt) from the disposition;
-'''

-LOEWS COMMON

-ST0CK

-CAROLINA

-GROUP STOCK

-(GIVING

-EFFECT TO

-(GIVING

-EFFECT TO

-LOEWS COMMON

-ST0CK

-PROPOSED

-CHARTER

-PROPOSED

-CHARTER

-(CURRENT)

-AMENDMENT)

-AMENDMENT) -

------

------

-- Loews will

-redeem

-shares of

-Carolina

-Group stock

-for cash

-and/or

-securities

-(other than

-Loews common

-stock) in an

-amount equal

-to the pro

-rata share

-of the net

-proceeds

-(subject to

-reduction

-for

-repayment of

-notional

-debt) from

-ťhe

-disposition;

-- Loews will

-redeem

-shares of

-Carolina

-Group stock

-for shares

-of Loews

-common stock

-at a 15%

-premium

-based on the

-respective

-market

-values of

-Carolina

-Group stock

-and Loews

-common stock

-during the

-20

-consecutive

-trading days

-ending on

-the 5th

-trading day

-prior to

-announcement

-of the sale;

-or - Loews

-will take

-some

-combination

-of the

-actions

-described

-'''
+- Loews will redeem shares of Carolina Group stock for shares of Loews common stock at a 15% premium based on the respective market values of Carolina Group stock and Loews common stock during the 20 consecutive trading days ending on the 5th trading day prior to announcement of the sale; or - Loews will take some combination of the actions described above.